ambassadorlabs/telepresence-local-quickstart/README.md

 ### Removal

-When you are done, if you'd like to remove what we installed, simply run the appropriate `remove-telepresence-quickstart` script.
+When you are done, if you'd like to remove what we installed, simply run the appropriate `<operating system>-remove` script, which will delete the cluster and remove the Kind binary.
-NOTE: this will uninstall Kind, so if you would just like to remove the cluster, simply run `$ kind delete cluster -n telepresence-quickstart`.